First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Discussion 2 : Volume Density

 We also compute the line LFs using the direct $1/V_\mathrm{max}$ method \citep{schmidt68} as:

 where $C_{i}$ is the completeness of the $i$-th source in the luminosity bin, and $V_{\mathrm{max},i}$ is the maximum observable volume of the $i$-th source.

 The survey completeness is evaluated through MC, which is detailed in Appendix~\ref{apd:01}.
 In short, we compute the completeness of all line detections by injecting mock line emissions in the 2D spectral image, deriving the line fluxes and errors using the same method as we applied for the real line detections, and evaluating the fraction of realizations above the $3\sigma$ detection threshold.
-We also evaluate the flux boosting effect and the Eddington bias by comparing injected and output line flux ratios, and correct this for the line luminosities of sources in our sample, which could be boosted by 18\%\ for a S/N\,$=$\,3 line detection.
+We also evaluate the flux-boosting effect and the Eddington bias by comparing injected and output line flux ratios, and correct this for the line luminosities of sources in our sample, which could be boosted by 18\%\ for a S/N\,$=$\,3 line detection.
 We also compute the maximum survey volume of each source from the RMS error map of the F322W2 and F444W grism images, in which the \oiii\,$\lambda$5007 and \ha\ lines with the same luminosities as those of the real source can be detected at $\geq 3\sigma$.
 In general, the maximum survey area decreases from $z=6.0$ to 6.6 because of the increasing RMS noise toward the red end of the F444W filter.

 We then compute the completeness-corrected line LFs ($\Phi_\mathrm{corr}$) using the same luminosity bins as those for $\Phi_\mathrm{uncorr}$.
 We also employ MC simulations for correct error propagation from line flux to LF and consider Poisson noise for small-number statistics as described above for $\Phi_\mathrm{uncorr}$.
-The corrected LFs are also reported in Table~\ref{tab:02_lf}.
-In the bright bin ($L_\mathrm{line} = 10^{9.3} - 10^{9.7}$\,\lsun), $\log(\Phi_\mathrm{corr})$ is higher than the uncorrected value by $\sim 0.2$\,dex.
-In the faint bin ($L_\mathrm{line} = 10^{8.9} - 10^{9.3}$\,\lsun), the uncorrected LF likely underpredicts the volume density of both \ha\ and \oiii\,$\lambda$5007 emitters by $\sim 1$\,dex, despite with a large uncertainty ($0.6\sim0.9$\,dex) because of small number statistics and a large uncertainty propagated from the line flux error.
+Finally, we also consider the impact from the cosmic variance following the simple prescription in \citet{driver10}, which could introduce a further uncertainty of 0.2\,dex.